Hybrid connections on Hessian manifolds: Projectively flat connections in flat affine manifolds

 We can also express $R$ in terms of $\psi$:

 \end{prop}

 \begin{proof} By Equation~\eqref{eq:Ric} we have

 This proves that the Ricci tensor is symmetric if and only if the condition $\partial_{k}a_{j}=\partial_{j}a_{k}$ is satisfied for any pair of indices $j,k$.
 This is equivalent to saying that the differential form $a=\sum_{i} a_{i}dx_{i}$ is closed.
 Closedness of $a$ is equivalent to the existence of a locally defined function $\theta$ such that $a=d\theta$.
 We define $\psi=e^{-\theta}$ and obtain that $a=d\theta=-\frac{d\psi}{\psi}$.
 Conversely if (2) holds then $a=d\theta$ for $\theta = -\log |\psi|$.
-We proved that statements $(1)$, $(2)$ and $(3)$ are equivalent.
+We proved that statements (1), (2) and (3) are equivalent.

-The connection $\nabla$ locally preserves some volume form if and only if its first-order infinitesimal holonomy matrices are traceless (see \cite{KNAff}, Chapter~1, Section~3, Proposition~3.1).
+The connection $\nabla$ locally preserves some volume form if and only if its first-order infinitesimal holonomy matrices are traceless.
 This is equivalent to saying that for any pair of indices $i,j$, we have $\sum_{k} R_{ijk}^{k}=0$.
 By formula~\eqref{eq:R}, we have

 Statement (4) is thus equivalent to closedness of differential form $a$.